veselinn16/budget_calculator/README.md

 * JavaScript

 ## Getting Started
 To use the app, clone this repository to your device or `Download .ZIP` it.
 After having it on your machine, it is recommended to use `npm` to install the `live-server` package and use it to create a server for the app.
-Alternatively you could just double-click `index.html` and the app will start.
+Alternatively you could just double-click `index.html` and the app will start, but the app won't be able to acces the `localStorage` object.